Work Comp Adjuster Contact Can Affect Reserves Heavily

 - Know who your Workers Comp adjuster is for every one of your claims, even if you have a new carrier.
 If you do not know who this is – you need to find out.

-- Email your adjuster – calling your adjuster is OK, but they will still have to look at what you are questioning and get back with you.
+- Email your adjuster – calling your adjuster is OK, but they will still have to look at what you are questioning and get back to you.
 Do not expect immediate answers.

 - Do not say, “My reserves are too high” without specifics.
 We see agents do this one very often.
 Make sure you are updated with all the info.